OpenGlobalMind/rel8-wiki/Bigger Goals.md

 ### Considerations:

+- These goals are all very intertwingled.
+See [[Rel8 Bigger Goals Map]]
 - Just making a dent matters
 - The bigger pattern matters a lot
+- This list is plastic.
+Feedback will make it more effective.
-- Getting many balls rolling, attracting communities
+- Movement building: getting many balls rolling, attracting communities

-### Potential focal areas
+### Potential focal areas (especially for #5, SenseDoing)

 - Design from Trust
 - [[Revitalizing Cities]]
 - Regenerative Agriculture
-- Political debate
+- Productive Political Debate
-- Credible pandemic response
+- How Would a Wise Community Handle a Pandemic like Covid?
-- History of computing (T4T Season Two)
+- History of Computing (T4T Season Two)
 - Pattern Languages (distilled wisdom)
-- Identity politics and cancel culture
+- Identity Politics and Cancel Culture
 - Self-Directed Education
+- Why Share?
+- How Might We End Wars Well?

 Overall goals of leveling up: